This simple striped men’s hat pattern is an excellent advanced beginner project.

 - 1st round: K1, P1 – rep to the end of the round.

 - Cont to knit in K1, P1 rib until work from CO edge measures 2 inches.

 - Cont to knit every round in Yarn A until the hat measures 3.5 inches from the CO edge.

-- Next round: Change yarn colour to Yarn B then knit every round until that colour block measures 3 inches.
+- Next round: Change yarn color to Yarn B then knit every round until that color block measures 3 inches.

-- Next round: Change yarn colour to Yarn C and knit that colour block for 1 inch.
+- Next round: Change yarn color to Yarn C and knit that color block for 1 inch.

 - 1st rnd: *K1.
 K2tog, Rep from * to the end of the round.